Pikeras72/LegofyNet/README.md

 `HTML`, `CSS` and `JavaScript` for the web page design and functionality.

-`Netlify` for hosting the web page for free.
+`Github Pages` for hosting the web page for free.

 `Microsoft Copilot` for the initial structure (HTML, CSS and JS) of the web page and the implementation of the model on the web page via TensorFlow.js.